VKCOM/statshouse/website/docs/quick-start.md

 # Quick start

-See how StatsHouse works in 5 minutes:
+See how StatsHouse works in two minutes:

 <!-- TOC -->
 * [Get access to StatsHouse](#get-access-to-statshouse)